-The flu season is basically here already, but that's not the only part of a sad, winterlong tale of potential illnesses.
-The common cold is also easily passed around during the colder months, and now that you're completely depressed about that, let's instead talk about what we can do now to help alleviate some of that cold-weather distress.
-Here are a few tips from experts so you can hopefully avoid catching a nasty winter bug.
+The common cold is also easily passed around during the colder months, and now that you’re completely depressed about that, let’s instead talk about what we can do now to help alleviate some of that cold-weather distress.
+So here’s some ways you can double-down on pandemic-era cold and flu safety:

 Get the flu shot